threefoldfoundation/www_threefold_farming/content/page/home/cards/card3/card3.md

 button: Learn More
 link: /participate
 order: 3
+---

-excerpt: Get your 3Node now to connect compute and storage capacity on the edge.
+Get your 3Node now to connect compute and storage capacity on the edge.
 Our lightwieght & autonomous operating system empowers the builders of the Internet with more freedom, performance & sustainability.
----